NewWeather Demand Modelling is live. Forecast demand before it arrivesWeather Demand Modelling is live

 Urban Explorers

-Inner-city professionals, early adopters.
-Premium and small-batch taste, Auckland-led.
+Inner-city professionals and early adopters.
+Premium and small-batch attributes, metro-led.
+Highest-value segment.

 Established Homemakers

 Settled suburban families.
-Core range and bundles, steady repeat, nationwide.
+Core-range and bundle signals, steady repeat, nationwide reach.

 Coastal Lifestylers

-Regional, leisure-led, higher discretionary spend.
-Seasonal and gifting peaks.
+Regional and leisure-led, high discretionary spend.
+Seasonal and gifting purchase signals.

 Occasion Gifters

 Buy for others around key dates.
-Time outreach to their gifting windows.
+Activate against their gifting windows.

 Young Singles

-Urban, price-aware, entry-product led.
-The audience to nurture toward a second order.
+Urban, price-aware, entry-product signals.
+The segment to nurture toward a second order.

 Value Seekers